 struct

-keyword to define a structure. - Use the dot operator (.) to access the members of the structure.
+keyword to define a structure. - Use the dot operator (.) to access the structure’s members.